"I can do all things through Christ who strengthens me"

-The Queen’s C of E school provides a PSHE curriculum delivered through Jigsaw.
 The Jigsaw program is delivered as a whole school approach with a focus on 6 learning the themes that run concurrent throughout the school and each week the theme is explored further during collective worship focussing on positive behaviour, character attributes and values.
 The Jigsaw scheme includes links to British values, spiritual, cultural and key social skills.
 Equally the scheme is planned and sequenced, demonstrating a spiral learning progression with key assessment points along the way to assess impact, and this supplemented by additional class circle times for teachers to touch base with pupils between PSHE lessons.
 For children with additional needs our PSHE lessons are implemented through adapted practice and a range of classroom strategies to make it accessible and inclusive for all.

 All learners will demonstrate values of democracy, acceptance rather than tolerance and a mutual respect for everyone.
 Children will demonstrate a healthy outlook towards school, and improved interactions between each other, thus resulting in high attendance and behaviour will be good.